sass/sass/accepted/module-system.md

 Our target dates for implementing and launching the module system are as
 follows:

-* 1 March 2019: Support for `@use` without configuration or core libraries landed in a Dart Sass branch, with specs in a sass-spec branch.
+* **1 March 2019**: Support for `@use` without configuration or core libraries landed in a Dart Sass branch, with specs in a sass-spec branch.

-* 1 June 2019: Support for the same landed in a LibSass branch.

-* 1 August 2019: Full support for this spec landed in a Dart Sass branch, with specs in a sass-spec branch.
-Alpha release for Dart Sass module system support.
+* **1 August 2019**: Full support for this spec landed in a Dart Sass branch, with specs in a sass-spec branch.

+* **1 September 2019**: Alpha release for Dart Sass module system support.

-* 1 October 2019: Full support for this spec landed in LibSass.
-Stable release of both Dart Sass and LibSass module system support.
+* **1 October 2019**: Stable release of Dart Sass module system support.

-The exact dates are very tentative, and depend on available resources and the practical difficulty of implementing the proposal.
-We feel strongly that the ecosystem would benefit from a simultaneous launch of the module system in both Dart Sass and LibSass, concurrently with a tool that can automatically migrate stylesheets from `@import` to `@use`.

-One year after both implementations have launched stable support for the full module system proposal (tentatively 1 October 2020), we will deprecate `@import` as well as all global core library function calls that could be made through modules.
+Although it would be desirable to have both Dart Sass and LibSass launch support for the module system simultaneously, this hasn't proven to be logistically feasible.
+As of August 2019, LibSass has not yet begun implementing the module system, and there are no concrete plans for it to do so.

-We want there to be a large amount of time when `@use` and `@import` can coexist, to help people migrate.
+The Sass team wants to allow for a large amount of time when `@use` and `@import` can coexist, to help the ecosystem smoothly migrate to the new system.
 However, doing away with `@import` entirely is the ultimate goal for simplicity, performance, and CSS compatibility.
-As such, one year after `@import` is deprecated (tentatively 1 October 2021), we plan to drop support for `@import` entirely.
+As such, we plan to gradually turn down support for `@import` on the following timeline:

+* One year after both implementations launch support for the module system *or* two years after Dart Sass launches support for the module system, whichever comes sooner (**1 October 2021** at latest): Deprecate `@import` as well as global core library function calls that could be made through modules.

+* One year after this deprecation goes into effect (**1 October 2022** at latest): Drop support for `@import` and most global functions entirely.
 This will involve a major version release for all implementations.

-This means that there will be at least two full years when `@import` and `@use` are both usable at once.
+This means that there will be at least two full years when `@import` and `@use` are both usable at once, and likely closer to three years in practice.